PFMCODES/Caret/README.md

 ## What's-New?

-### New fresh package directory, now the heavy work is done in the cloud while minimizing package size to just a few Kilo Bytes.
+### New fresh package directory, now the heavy work is done in the cloud while minimizing package size to just a few Kilo Bytes(~60.8 kb).

 ## 🚀 Installation